Table Of Contents

 Benefits for a 50% VA Disability Rating

 At the 50% level, additional monetary benefits are available if the veteran has eligible dependents.
-For example:
+Here are the amounts received by 50% disabled veterans with various combinations of dependents in 2026.

 These amounts increase with the addition of eligible dependents.
-For example, each additional dependent child under the age of 18 increases the monthly benefit by $53.
-A child aged 18 or older who is enrolled in a qualifying educational program may also be an eligible dependent and will increase the veteran’s disability benefits by $171.00/month.
+For example, each additional dependent child under the age of 18 increases the monthly benefit by $54.
+A child aged 18 or older who is enrolled in a qualifying educational program may also be an eligible dependent and will increase the veteran’s disability benefits by $176.00/month.

 In some circumstances, one or both parents of the veteran may be a qualifying dependent.